kchayagowda/Revenue-Insights-in-Hospitality/README.md

 #Repositary Structure
-Data:Contain the sample dataset(if sharing is permitted) dashboard:power bi file(.pbix) of the project
+Data:Contain the sample dataset(if sharing is permitted) dashboard:power bi file of the project(pdf)

 ##Feedback & collabaration
 Your feedback is welcome if you'd like to collabarate on similar projects or discuss data analysis opprtunities,feel free to reach out